neuvector/docs/user/pages/06.scanning/02.registry/docs.md

     - To scan all tags for a repository, for example alpine, use alpine:&#42;
     - The wildcard must be preceded by the full name, path, or starting string
     - &#42; for scanning all tags from all subdomains
-+ Enable Xray if supported
-    - Add Xray server address
-    - Provide a username and password if required by the Xray server

 Note: Create a virtual repository and add all local and remote repository to it.
 Specify this virtual repository in the filter section to scan all tags from local and remote remote repository.